movish01/eth_for_all/README.md

-# rgbMarketplace - An NFT Marketplace
+# DropiNFT - An NFT Marketplace

-rgbMarketplace is an NFT marketplace, which allow users to create and buy NFTs.
+DropiNFT is an NFT marketplace, which allow users to create and buy NFTs.
 It also shows the NFTs that user owns (already brought from marketplace), and it also has a Creator Dashboard which displays the NFTs the created by the user and also his/her NFTs that are already been sold.
 We also added a 'Learn' page where user can gain knowledge about NFTs.

 ### Run the following commands: